umbraco/Umbraco-CMS/src/Umbraco.Tests.AcceptanceTest/README.md

 - User information in `cypress.env.json` (See [Getting started](#getting-started))

 ### Getting started
+The tests is located in the project/folder named `Umbraco.Tests.AcceptanceTests`.
+Ensur to run `npm install` in that folder, or let your IDE do that.

-First it is important you create a new file in the root of the project called `cypress.env.json`.
+Next, it is important you create a new file in the root of the project called `cypress.env.json`.
-This file is added to `.gitignore` and can contain values that is different for each developer machine.
+This file is already added to `.gitignore` and can contain values that is different for each developer machine.

 The file need the following content:
 ```